 These residencies tend to last between three and seven years, depending on the specialty.
-The National Resident Matching Program’s Main Residency Match, better known as “The Match,” is the most widely used system that allocates medical students a spot in a US residency program.
+The National Resident Matching Program’s Main Residency Match, better known as “The Match,” is the most widely used system that allocates medical students a spot in a U.S. residency program.

 “So you finish medical school, residency, and become a full-fledged practicing doctor.
 You are ready for a good night’s sleep.
 Forget about it,” jokes Dr. Alex Roher, a certified anesthetist.
 “Modern working arrangements,” Roher says, have created “the ‘week of nights,’ where you work four or five and sometimes seven night shifts in a row.”

 The Physicians Foundation’s Physician Survey found that most physicians work an average of 51.5 hours a week, with almost 1 in 4 working 61- to 80-hour weeks.
-Additionally, both professionals can be on call, meaning they must respond to work queries and emergencies with little notice.
+Additionally, both professionals can be on call, meaning they must respond to work emergencies with little notice.

-One Medscape survey reported that 42 percent of a sample of 115,000 physicians in 29 specialties experienced high-stress levels and burnout.
+One Medscape survey reported that 42% of 115,000 physicians in 29 specialties experienced high-stress levels and burnout.

 For PAs, this figure stands at a slightly lower 32.6 percent, according to the AAPA.
 “Typically, the PA lifestyle — it’s a little less stressful because there’s a little less responsibility involved, less schooling obviously,” says Joshua Johnson, a Hawaii-based PA who focuses on orthopedic surgery.

 “Once you have your PA license, that basically affords you an opportunity to work in any medical specialty,” says Hanifin.
-Having this level of professional mid-career flexibility, Hanifin continues, means PAs can transfer between certain specialities without getting additional training.
+Having this level of mid-career flexibility, Hanifin continues, means PAs can transfer between specialties without additional training.

-Data from four decades analyzed by the AAPA indicates that 49 percent of PAs changed their specialty at least once throughout their time practicing.
-However, while physicians have more opportunities to specialize during their training, changing specialties once they begin practicing is challenging.
-Few doctors opt for this route.
-The cost and time of the retraining required and the likelihood of the need to do another specialized residency are enormous.
+Data from four decades analyzed by the AAPA indicates that 49% of PAs changed their specialty at least once throughout their practice.
+However, while physicians have more opportunities to specialize during their training, changing specialties is challenging.
+The cost and time of retraining are enormous.

-“a PA who starts out in a kinetic field in his or her early 20s, like emergency medicine, for example, may decide that they want to start a family and that a slower-paced, more predictable field suits them better in their early 30s and can transition over to dermatology with very little effort.”
+“A PA who starts out in a kinetic field in his or her early 20s, like emergency medicine, for example, may decide that they want to start a family and that a slower-paced, more predictable field suits them better in their early 30s and can transition over to dermatology with very little effort.”

 Dr. Sylvie Stacy, a Bessemer-based Preventive Medicine Physician, also says that MDs have a more comprehensive range of work options.
 “Especially in medical or healthcare-related, non-clinical jobs, such as working for a pharmaceutical company or health insurance company” and organizations looking for medical leadership, she continues, MDs are highly sought after.

-If you’re considering why you should do a PA instead of MD, think of what you want most out of your career.
-If money is your main motivator, an MD is the clear choice.
+If you’re considering why you should do a PA instead of an MD, think of what you want most out of your career.
+If money is your main motivator, an MD is a clear choice.
 However, if you want a better work/life balance and more consistent hours, PA may be the better choice.

 “Should I become a PA or an MD?”
 It’s a difficult question and one that only you can answer.

-If you are looking to perform clinical tasks independently, earn a large sum of money, and run your own practice, become an MD.
+If you’re looking to perform clinical tasks independently, earn a large sum of money, and run your own practice, become an MD.

-However, if you are not sure where your medical future lies, consider becoming a PA.
+However, if you’re unsure where your medical future lies, consider becoming a PA.
 The mid-career flexibility combined with the slightly less stressful work/life balance is an attractive prospect for many.
 Ultimately, when deciding between PA vs MD, your decision depends on you, your motivations, and your future ambitions.